wuhrlab/BACIQ/README.md

 Depending on the values of `confidence` and `bin-width`, the output will be a table of quantiles or histograms.
 Each row contains information on one Protein ID (first column) and the columns are labeled with the quantile or bin.
-The output order is sorted within batches.
+The output order reflects the input sorting within batches.